Pop Shop: New York Pop Shop

-The New York Pop Shop closed on August 28, 2005.
-The store closed because the rent was increasing and the shop wasn't earning enough to cover expenses.
+The Pop Shop closed on August 28, 2005, because the rent was increasing and the shop wasn't earning enough to cover expenses.
 Matthew Barolo, operations manager at the Keith Haring Foundation, felt the resources would be better spent for other projects.
-Pop Shop merchandise is still available through international licensing and exhibition related projects.
-The Keith Haring Foundation offers Haring memorabilia through an on-line Pop Shop.
-The original Pop Shop ceiling was later donated to the New York Historical Society and is installed in its entry.
+Pop Shop merchandise is occasionally available through international licensing and exhibition-related projects.

+The original Pop Shop ceiling was donated to the New York Historical Society and is installed in its entry.

-In 2006, the exhibition Keith Haring: Art and Commerce at the Tampa Museum of Art.
-In 2009, the shop has been reconstructed as part of London's Tate Modern's exhibition Pop Life: Art in a Material World.
+In 2006, the exhibition Keith Haring: Art and Commerce at the Tampa Museum of Art studied the history of the Pop Shop.

+In 2009, the shop was reconstructed as part of London's Tate Modern's exhibition Pop Life: Art in a Material World.